Kodylow/nixos-anywhere-configs/README.md

 cat /root/.ssh/id_ed25519.pub
 ```

-5. Run the flake replacing the ip with your target
+5. cd into the dir and Run the flake replacing the ip with your target
 ```
+cd nixos-anywhere-configs
 nix run github:nix-community/nixos-anywhere -- --flake .#digitalocean root@<ip>
 ```